MongoDB Analysis

 ESAMNG4 - Shows information about the MongoDB databases.

-Name - This shows the database short name.
+Node Name - This shows the zTCP node name.

-Global Rate Inserts - This shows the global operation rates per second for inserts.
+Primary/Secondary Rate Inserts - This shows the operation rates per second for inserts.

-Global Rate Query - This shows the global operation rates per second for queries.
+Primary/Secondary Rate Query - This shows the operation rates per second for queries.

-Global Rate Update - This shows the global operation rates per second for updates.
+Primary/Secondary Rate Update - This shows the operation rates per second for updates.

-Global Rate Cmds - This shows the global operation rates per second for commands.
+Primary/Secondary Rate Cmds - This shows the operation rates per second for commands issued.

 ESAMNG5 - Shows information about MongoDB performance.